 Many people who have pain or numbness in the wrist, hand, or fingers are told they have Carpal Tunnel Syndrome (CTS) and may believe surgery is their only option.
 But CTS is often misdiagnosed, and there are numerous natural remedies and treatments that are worth trying before undertaking anything invasive.
-While when it happens to athletes, it’s essential they get into a physical rehab as treatment at home might not be able to do the job alone.
-Getting the right medication and treatment is the key to avoiding surgeries.

 The carpal tunnel is a space in the wrist through which nine tendons and a nerve pass into the hand.
 There are eight small bones in the wrist, called carpal bones.
 Four of these form a bowl-shaped depression on the palm side of the wrist that these tendons and nerve pass over.
 This could be thought of as the floor and sides of the carpal tunnel.
 The “ceiling” of the tunnel is a rather tight band of tissue (called the flexor retinaculum of the hand, or the transverse carpal ligament) right under the skin, which connects the bones to either side of the wrist and lies on top of the tendons and nerve.